rex0dev/First_last_occurrence/README.md

 # First_last_occurrence
 Gives index value of first and the last occurrence of an element in a array.
+Done using Linear Search.